 Tests for gestational diabetes are usually done around 24 to 28 weeks of pregnancy, according to the NIH.
 Some women may be tested earlier in pregnancy if they are at increased risk for gestational diabetes.

-To prepare for the glucose tolerance test, the mother will need to fast for 8 to 14 hours before her doctor's visit.
-Her blood is taken before the test, and again in 30- to 60-minute intervals over two to three hours after she drinks a high-glucose solution in order to measure how blood glucose and insulin level changes over time.
-Most women who take the glucose tolerance test (two out of three) do not have gestational diabetes, the NIH says.
+To prepare for the glucose tolerance test, the mother will need to fast overnight before her doctor's visit.
+Her blood is taken before the test, and again in 60-minute intervals over two to three hours after she drinks a high-glucose solution in order to measure how blood glucose and insulin level changes over time.

-If a woman is diagnosed with gestational diabetes, glucose tolerance tests are usually conducted once more at around six to 12 weeks after the woman gives births, and then once every one to three years in order to identify any lingering glucose intolerance, according to the Mayo Clinic.
+If a woman is diagnosed with gestational diabetes, glucose tolerance tests are usually conducted again at around six to 12 weeks after the woman gives births, and then every three years in order to identify any lingering glucose intolerance, according to the NIH.